mlanojan10/Group_1_2025_MTRX2700_major_project-3/README.md

 ![Image](https://github.com/user-attachments/assets/46e8d0d3-676f-463e-9957-3b139e92b115)
 Hi Adventurer!
-Welcome to the Islands of Treasure!
+Welcome to Pirates of the C-ribbean!
 This user guide will take you through the instructions of the game, and then we will dive deeper into what makes up its functionality.

 ## Instructions of the Game